JiheHe/final_project_477/README.md

     + being in the scene, respectively?
     "

-Additional information on how we derived at one-shot in-context learning (also included in llm_judge.py):
+Additional information on how we derived at one-shot in-context learning (also included in llm_judge.py):<br>
-Check 'multiple v4' at the bottom of the log to see our final derived output closely aligning with our desired behavior!
+_Check 'multiple v4' at the bottom of the log to see our final derived output closely aligning with our desired behavior!_

     # Tuning Logs #